Thursday 28th January proved to be what can best be described as one of those life-changing moments.

 I’ve bought books on Candida Albicans and have recipe lists that I will make for the weekend.

 I have a long way to go.

-The candida albicans yeast is a part of the gut flora, a group of microorganisms that live in your mouth and intestine.
+Candida Albicans is part of the gut flora, a group of microorganisms that live in your mouth and intestine.

-When it gets out of control it weakens the intestinal wall and penetrates into the bloodstream releasing its toxic products throughout the body.
+When it is out of control it weakens the intestinal wall and penetrates the bloodstream releasing its toxic products in the body.

-The candida albicans is kept under control by the friendly bacteria in your gut but when your immune system is down candida multiplies quickly and dominates the gut.
+Candida is kept under control by the friendly bacteria in your gut but when your immune system is compromised, the candida multiplies quickly and dominates the gut.

 I ticked the boxes in every category and as I start to join the dots, suspect that this all started in 2008 when I was under a serious amount of prolonged stress at work.